The spring vegetable, ASPARAGUS with wine in three preparations

 Baked asparagus with rye wing and beurre noisette

 I think rye wing is a delicious fish and ideal if you don't like to find bones in the fish.
 You can't help but score this fish, together with the rich 'beurre noisette', the asparagus and a delicious glass of wine!
-With this style of cuisine I go for two powerful and rich white wines with wood age, these wines taste intense and are very complex to support this powerful preparation.
+With this style of dishes I go for two powerful and rich white wines with wood aging, these wines taste intense and are very complex to support this powerful preparation.

 Leave a comment